KenoKokoro/laravel-basetree/readme.md

             public function register() {
                 $bindings = [
                     FooRepository::class => EloquentFoo::class,
-                    # Every other repository must be registered here
+                    # Every other repository should be registered here
                 ];

                 foreach($bindings as $interface => $implementation) {